-When a domestic violence lawyer decides whether or not to take on a domestic violence case on behalf of a client, the first course of action is usually to read the police report in order to gauge if the evidence is consistent with the claim and if the case is strong or weak.
-Every time a police officer responds to the scene of a domestic violence incident, the officer is required to fill out a domestic incident report which describes what happened.
+When a criminal attorney decides whether or not to take on a domestic violence case on behalf of a client, the first course of action is usually to read the police report in order to gauge if the evidence is consistent with the claim and if the case is strong or weak.
+Every time a police officer responds to the scene of an incident, the officer is required to fill out a domestic violence report which describes what happened.

-Information The Defense Attorney Looks for in The Report to Evaluate the Case:
+7 Things a Criminal Attorney Looks for in a Domestic Violence Report to Evaluate the Case

 Any witnesses who heard or saw the abuse should be interviewed as soon as possible.
 If there were witnesses at the scene, were they interviewed and did the information they provide the officer’s support my client’s claim?